Sunday, August 16, 2020

 Is this really the original level one map?
 What about the one from Castle Zagyg?

 This map, not the one from Castly Zagyg is the original 1972 1st level.
 Gary says so himself in his report on the game.
 He also describes the original level like thisIt was a level that had lots of corridors and rooms, few squares penciled in to indicate solid stone.
 There were, however, only about 20 encounters on it", and in a forum post stated I have run OD&D games every year at several cons for the last five or so years.
-I start them at 2nd level [of the PCs, not the dungeon, ed.] and use the old dungeon levels.
+I start them at 2nd level [the PCs, not the dungeon level, ed.] and use the old dungeon levels.
 [17]

-The map in Zagyg closely fits his description of the map that was created for new level one of the Expanded Dungeon: I drew a new first level that could accommodate both bands of fledgling adventurers and the initiated.
+The map in Zagyg closely fits his description of the map that was created for new Level One of the Expanded Dungeon: I drew a new first level that could accommodate both bands of fledgling adventurers and the initiated.
 Four separate descent areas were created with designations by the cardinal directions.
 Each had multiple flights of stairways leading lower, some ending several levels farther down.
 Three were "guarded" by dungeon denizens -- elves, dwarves, a very large and strong ogre.
 [15]

 [Benoist] reports in the K&K Alehouse forum that Ernest Gygax, who played in the original campaign, also remembers the map to look like this, not like the one from Castle Zagyg: I showed the maps to Ernest, both this one, and the map of level 3.
 He told me these certainly look like the original maps of Castle version 1, back when Rob was a player, not a DM.
 I showed Ernie [...], the Castle Zagyg map [...], and the level 1 map [above] together, in that order.
 His answer was [...] the bottom map is the way I remember the 1st level.